360-degree feedback is a method of gathering feedback from multiple sources to aid in employee evaluation and development.

 Step 1: Identify and communicate the purpose

-For the 360-degree feedback process to work, it’s necessary to educate all team members on how the 360-degree feedback process facilitates professional development and clearly articulate if it is tied to formal appraisal and compensation.
+For the 360-degree feedback process to work, it’s necessary to educate all team members on how the process facilitates professional development and clearly articulate if it is tied to formal appraisal and compensation.

-All participants should understand the benefits of feedback more generally, understand the benefits of using a multisource feedback process for development, know what the process looks like in practice, and understand how the results from the process will be used.
+They should also know what the process looks like in practice, and understand how the results from the process will be used.

 A communication plan should include other important features of the 360-degree feedback process like confidentiality, anonymity, process timeline, and the kinds of things included in the feedback survey.